sagemath/sagewiki_to_gh-2022-10-10/days78.md

 Do you wish to give a talk or present a tutorial?**

-''* There might be some limited financial aid available going in priority to students to cover local expenses'''
+''* There might be some limited financial aid available going in priority to students to cover local expenses''

-''**A talk can be on anything related to mathematical development (it does not have to be Sage) If you have some Sage experience, please consider giving a tutorial''
+''** A talk can be on anything related to mathematical development (it does not have to be Sage) If you have some Sage experience, please consider giving a tutorial''

 == Program ==